lpc55/lpc55-hal/examples/README.md

 # lpc55s6x-hal examples

-We use the lpcxpresso55s69 dev board for testing.
+We use the LPCXpresso55S69 dev board for testing.
 These would be split out to a board support crate later.

+The user manual is available at: <https://www.nxp.com/webapp/Download?colCode=UM11158>, behind a registration wall.